Demand for Rentals and Build-to-Rent Housing Grows in Texas, Developers Say

 Several trade groups, including the National Apartment Association, expect the single-family BTR market to continue growing in popularity among renters and investors.

-Home Partners allowed her to choose a home, then paid for it in cash for it and rented it back to her.
-Which gave Majors a much-needed advantage in the competitive market.
+Home Partners allowed her to choose a home, they paid for it in cash and rented it back to her, which gave Majors a much-needed advantage in the competitive market.
 She has the exclusive right to buy the home she's renting within three years.